ZansiViradiya/DELICCIO/README.md

 # DELICCIO
-online food ordering is best chice for buy delicious food set at home
+online food ordering is best choice for buy delicious food set at home